MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingarchive-agelimit-vb.md

-﻿---
+---
-Description: 'The AgeLimit property is a value that indicates the number of days that the fax service retains fax messages in the archive of inbound faxes.' ms.assetid: '6005a197-de27-4846-8d95-c8fa28e4a38a'
+Description: The AgeLimit property is a value that indicates the number of days that the fax service retains fax messages in the archive of inbound faxes. ms.assetid: 6005a197-de27-4846-8d95-c8fa28e4a38a
-title: 'FaxIncomingArchive.AgeLimit property'
+title: FaxIncomingArchive.AgeLimit property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingArchive.AgeLimit property